niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 1. Pressure -- Under pressure students seem to cut corners, in many cases leading to academic dishonesty.
 I dealt with a particularly large sample of cases in my class this past semester.
 Many of these cases are students who are actually well motivated, capable students, who seem genuinely interested in learning and developing themselves.
 2. Long term goals -- Many are not setting themselves up for longer term success.
 Despite working hard and obtaining technical skills, some don&#39;t seem to believe that they are going to be strong, impactful contributors wherever they go.

 I have been through a not so great Master&#39;s experience myself because of similar bad choices.
 In retrospect, I wished I had paid attention to my long term goals more.
-So here is my

 **Caveats:**